What is Leveraged Finance?

 The asset-based revolver was once considered a loan of last resort as borrowers were loathe to put up their assets as collateral.
 However, ABL revolvers have grown in popularity by borrowers due to the relatively lower interest rates charged.

 In Blackstone’s $5.4 billion LBO of Gates Global, the senior part of the capital structure included a 7-year $2.5 billion lite term loan, a $125 million cash-flow revolver, and a 5-year $325 million asset-based revolver.

 Leveraged loan multiples and market dynamics

 Because leveraged finance involves lending to highly leveraged companies, the amount of debt as a total part of the capital structure is sensitive to market dynamics.
-We’ve been in a borrower friendly market since the financial crisis and the amount of debt lenders are comfortable is growing, surpassing pre-crisis levels in absolute terms and getting close to pre-crisis levels when benchmarked against EBITDA (Tables 9-10 below).
-First lien tranches are making up a greater part of the overall debt composition tend to increase, as observed in 2020 amid COVID.
+We’ve been in a borrower friendly market since the financial crisis and the amount of debt lenders are comfortable is growing, surpassing pre-crisis levels in absolute terms and getting close to pre-crisis levels when benchmarked against EBITDA.
+In riskier credit environments, the proportion of first lien tranches relative to the overall debt composition tend to increase, as observed in 2020 amid COVID.

 Below are typical features of a high yield bond: